 Steven Seagal has starred in so many second-rate movies you sometimes forget he was once a rather formidable action star.
-Back in his mid-90s prime he appeared in some pretty decent efforts, the kind with enough of a budget to attract some top-level acting talent.
+Back in his mid-90s prime, the lightning quick star would headline some pretty decent efforts, the kind with enough of a budget to attract some top-level acting talent.
 Take The Glimmer Man for example.
-Keenan Ivory Wayans may not be first choice when it comes to a fast-talking sidekick, but he’s too good for the kind of bargain-basement efforts Seagal now stars in.
+Keenan Ivory Wayans may not be first choice when it comes to fast-talking sidekicks, but he’s too good for the kind of bargain-basement efforts Seagal now stars in.
 Similarly, Manhunter‘s Brian Cox and The Shawshank Redemption‘s Bob Gunton are both very fine actors whose mere presence can elevate any old nonsense, and for the most part they are able to do that here.

 That’s not taking anything away from from our leading man.
 His support may provide the acting pedigree, but the movie’s marquee attraction proves just as valuable.
 His ego may be as inflated as a Zeppelin, his roles may ooze hypocrisy, but by 1996 Seagal had the smugly confident, borderline-reprehensible hero down to a tee, his sardonic aura and cod philosophies yet to suffer from the exhausting overkill of an actor who would one day squeeze out action fodder the way mortal men crimp loaves.

 Another thing that is easy to forget is that Seagal was once in tip-top shape and could kick some pretty serious ass.
-Nobody destroys flimsy Hollywood sets with more understated panache than the prick with the ponytail, and this is probably one of his better efforts in getting the balance between combat and comedy just right, although in the realms of joyously overblown action vehicles The Glimmer Man proves just a little tepid.
+Nobody destroys flimsy Hollywood sets with more understated panache than the prick with the ponytail, and this is probably one of his better efforts in getting the balance between combat and comedy just right, though in the realms of joyously overblown action vehicles The Glimmer Man proves just a little tepid.
 This was in large part due to budget restrictions.
 The original screenplay featured many blockbuster moments for a movie that was initially intended to be a much more lavish production, but scenes featuring a bomb on a boat and Seagal’s confrontation with a SWAT team were nixed, as was the movie’s original finale, a guns-blazing encounter at the Los Angeles museum.

 Inevitably, Cole becomes the mafia’s next target, and after his fingerprints are found at the scene of a double hit he becomes a prime suspect in the murder of his ex-wife — not the best predicament for a man who designs deadly weapons for the purpose of street-bound genocide.
-What those who framed him didn’t count on is that Cole’s surreptitious past is rather formidable, portraying him as a superhuman assassin who acquired his ‘Glimmer Man’ label back in ‘Nam, before inevitably disappearing to Thailand to become a Buddhist monk.
-Quite preposterous, although in Seagal’s mind perhaps a simple case of art imitating reality.
+What those who framed him didn’t count on is that Cole’s surreptitious past is rather formidable, portraying him as a superhuman assassin who acquired his ‘Glimmer Man’ label back in Nam, before inevitably disappearing to Thailand to become a Buddhist monk.
+Quite preposterous, though in Seagal’s mind perhaps a simple case of art imitating reality.

 Why should I be so presumptuous, you ask?
 Well, for one thing Seagal subjected an already heavily edited screenplay to further interference relating to his spiritual beliefs.
-According to co-star Stephen Tobolowsky, a reborn Steve no longer wanted to kill villains in his movies, which is presumably why he went on to kill them for two more decades.
+According to co-star Stephen Tobolowsky, a reborn Steve no longer wanted to kill villains in his movies, which is presumably why he went on to kill them for decades thereafter.
 In the end, Tobolowsky convinced Seagal that his murderous character would be reincarnated as something pure thanks to his divine hand, a pandering notion that seemed to do the trick ― at least temporarily.

 If movies like 1995‘s Die Hard With a Vengeance went some way to rejuvenating the buddy formula during the mid-90s, this one is straight off the rental conveyor belt.
 It has all the ingredients for a typical odd couple cop affair, but thanks to a lack of meaningful chemistry from our leading men it doesn’t quite bear fruit, the movie’s screenplay failing to communicate the kind of emotional connection that keeps you rooting for the film’s protagonists as a unit.

 The Glimmer Man cost a whopping $45,000,000 to produce, resulting in a box office loss of almost $25,000,000, which would prove something of an indicator as to the direction in which Seagal’s career would soon be heading.
-Even so, this is a pretty enjoyable exercise in mindless violence with enough silliness to raise the occasional smile, while the action sequences, though few and far between, are sufficient to keep the cheap thrills fizzling.
+Even so, this is a pretty enjoyable exercise in mindless violence with enough silliness to raise the occasional smile, and the action sequences, though few and far between, are sufficient to keep the cheap thrills fizzling.
 As a side note, I struggle to recall a movie in which so many bodies crash through so many windows, and if you ask me, the sight of our protagonist’s garish gold jacket is enough to justify 90 minutes of anyone’s life.